-Improving outcomes for surgery patients was a cause dear to Marie Jo’s heart; one of her daughters, Carroll Jane Anderson, died at age 15 during surgery (we would only include this detail if Jenni is comfortable sharing publicly).
+Improving outcomes for surgery patients was a cause dear to Marie Jo’s heart; one of her daughters, Carroll Jane Anderson, died at age 15 during surgery.
 However, Carroll Jane’s memory lives on through her sister, Jennifer Jo Bird.

 Jennifer “Jenni” Jo Bird, is Marie Jo’s surviving daughter, and she has carried the torch of the Anderson family’s philanthropy.
 When UT Austin announced that they would be opening a medical school, Jenni knew that her Mom would have loved to support the medical research happening there, and looked for ways to get involved.